up9inc/UP9-use-case-demos/shipping-demo/README.md

 [![](https://images.microbadger.com/badges/image/weaveworksdemos/shipping.svg)](http://microbadger.com/images/weaveworksdemos/shipping "Get your own image badge on microbadger.com")

 # shipping
 A microservices-demo service that provides shipping capabilities.

-This build is built, tested and released by travis.
+The difference for the original shipping is that we use Kafka and had a small check on method POST, variable ID, if is an uuid4 object.

 # Build

 ## Java
+Go to root foldr of shipping-demo and run

 `mvn -DskipTests package`
+`docker run -v $(pwd):/app -it -w /app maven:3.6.3-openjdk-8-slim mvn -DskipTests package`

-## Docker
+## Build (docker)

-`GROUP=weaveworksdemos COMMIT=test ./scripts/build.sh`
+Copy the .jar in target/ folder to docker/shipping/, and inside docker/shipping/, run:

+`docker build -t shipping-kafka-check-id .`

 # Test